YTeokraTY/Video-MP4-MP3-Downloader-v2.0-/README.md

 # Video MP4/MP3 Downloader (v2.0) – EXE Version

 ## Description
-Video MP4/MP3 Downloader allows you to easily download video and audio files from popular platforms such as YouTube, TikTok, Instagram, Twitter/X, Facebook, and Reddit.
-This version is packaged as a Windows EXE; no Python or additional installation is required.
+This is the Windows EXE version of Video MP4/MP3 Downloader.
+You can get the EXE file directly from Google Drive.
+No Python or additional installation is required.

+**Note:** FFmpeg is included and will be set up automatically on first use if not found.

 ## Features
 - Supports YouTube, TikTok, Instagram, Twitter/X, Facebook, Reddit, and SoundCloud
 - Download videos in MP4 or audio in MP3
 - Display video thumbnail and info (title, platform, duration)
-- FFmpeg included and works automatically
+- FFmpeg included and installs automatically if missing
 - Clipboard link detection
 - Fullscreen mode (F11) and exit (Esc)
 - User-friendly graphical interface (GUI)